TokenBrice/l2s-handbook/content/docs/getting started/_index.md

 1. **[🦊 MetaMask](https://metamask.io/)**
 2. **[🔐 Gnosis Safe](https://gnosis-safe.io/)**

-### Now, you're ready to swap!
+### You're now ready to DeFi!

-With a wallet secured, you have everything you need to interact with ParaSwap and any other decentralised finance service.
+With a wallet secured, you have everything you need to interact with ParaSwap and any other decentralised finance services.

-<div align ="center">{{< button "/docs/getting-started/" "Why use ParaSwap?" >}}</div>
+<div align ="center">{{< button "/docs/getting-started/ps-edge/" "Why use ParaSwap?" >}}</div>